VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/parts.md

 ![](http://dangerousprototypes.com/docs/images/1/15/SOB_standardsizes.png)

-Guitar peadals often use enclosures of standard sizes that you can get with really nice powder coat finishes.
+Guitar pedals often use enclosures of standard sizes that you can get with really nice powder coat finishes.

 Some places to buy these:
 * https://stompboxparts.com/enclosures/